koaleygroup/smart-home-dashboard-slint/README.md

-# Slint C++ Template
+# Smart Home Dashboard in Slint C++

-A template for a C++ application that's using [Slint](https://slint.dev) for the user interface and CMake for the build system.
+A Smart Home C++ application that's using [Slint](https://slint.dev) for the user interface and CMake for the build system.
+The app is intended to be run on Raspberry Pi 4 having a 10" capacitive screen, but for development purposes we'll be working on desktop.

 ## About

-This template helps you get started developing a C++ application with Slint as toolkit for the user interface.
-It demonstrates the integration between the `.slint` UI markup and C++ code, how to trigger react to callbacks, get and set properties and use basic widgets.
+This is a port of our existing Qt/QML implementation of a smart home dashboard.
+Similar to the Qt implementation, this sample only contains the UI and bit of logic to simulate the data received from sensors/api without the real API/sensor integration.

 ## Prerequisites